 The postdoctoral residency is designed for graduates of professional psychology doctoral programs who wish to refine their competencies in differential diagnosis, assessment, intervention, and consultation while developing additional competency in areas of interest.
-Training at Hazelden fosters the development of competent, responsible, ethical professionals with advanced clinical skills.
-The program also affords additional opportunities for research and teaching.
+Training at Hazelden Mental Health Centers fosters the development of competent, responsible, and ethical professionals with advanced clinical skills.

 - An advanced level of clinical practice

 - Appropriate weekly supervision from a licensed psychologist concerning their caseload

 Stipend and Benefits